Back-to-School Health Tips

 For schools on the traditional calendar, the new school year is just a month away and parents of school-age children need to start thinking about their son or daughter’s health requirements.
 Wake Forest Baptist Medical Center offers these back-to-school health tips.

-Parents of kindergarteners are required to make sure their child’s vaccinations are up-to-date.
-Linkous reminds parents to make an appointment now with their child’s pediatrician to get their school health form filled out.
+Parents of kindergartners are required to make sure their child’s vaccinations are up-to-date.
+Parents should make an appointment now with their child’s pediatrician to get their school health form filled out.

 Kindergarten Health Exam Determines:

 - Physical check-up

 - Eye exam

 Most young children do not like getting shots.
 Knowing how to prepare them for this depends on the child’s needs.
 If the child works well with knowing what to expect, then prepare him for what’s ahead.
 If the child is anxious about shots, don’t bring up the subject first.
 If he asks about shots, don’t lie about it, that will only make it worse.
 It is better to say that it is up to the doctor whether or not they will receive shots that day.

 Sixth graders need a vaccine booster to go back to school.
 Parents of rising sixth graders should get their child’s TDaP booster shot.
 The booster provides protection against tetanus, diphtheria and pertussis (also known as whooping cough).
 Sixth graders must have this booster within the first 30 days of the start of school.
 Scheduling an appointment now with your healthcare provider or local health department will ensure your child gets the booster in time.

 Request an appointment with one of Brenner Children's Hospital's pediatricians.

 The other health requirement for students going back to school is sports physicals for students planning to participate in a school sport.
 Sports physicals look for different conditions depending on the sport.
 Your child can get the required sport physical form from the coach of the sport they want to play.